doublesecretagency/craft-googlemaps/docs/guides/sprig.md

 });
 ```

-You could also call `googleMaps.init()` with no parameters, which will initialize _all_ maps on the page.
+Alternatively, you could call `googleMaps.init()` with no parameters, which initializes _all_ maps on the page.

 ### Optional callback on `googleMaps.init`